 The holiday season is coming to a close, so whether you went and cut down your own Christmas tree or bought it at the corner deli, it's time to start thinking about how you are going to get rid of it.
-You want to make sure that your tree goes back into the land, not the landfill.
-The New York City Department of Parks & Recreation has a great program for turning your Christmas tree into mulch that's free and easy to do.
+You want to make sure your tree goes back into the land, not the landfill.
+The New York City Department of Parks & Recreation has a great program for turning your Christmas tree into mulch that's FREE and easy.
 Even those of us who don't buy Christmas trees appreciate smelling yours as we walk through our city parks, so please recycle your tree.
-Another option is to leave your tree curbside for pick up by the New York City Department of Sanitation, but there are certain rules you need to follow in order for your tree to be recycled.
+Another option is to leave your tree curbside for pick up by the New York City Department of Sanitation, but there are certain rules you need to follow for your tree to be recycled.
 Read on to find out how simple it is to recycle your Christmas tree in New York City.

 If you want to read more about the environmental impact of your Christmas tree, check out our post about A Greener Christmas Tree.